gianarb/gianarb.github.com/_posts/2016-12-28-about-your-images-security-tips.markdown

 date:   2016-12-28 08:08:27
 categories: [post]
 img: /img/container-security.png
-tags: [docker, scaledocker]
+tags: [docker, scaledocker, book, docker captain, ebook, security]
 summary: "Everything unnecessary in your system could be a very stupid vulnerability.
 We already spoke about this idea in the capability chapter and  the same rule exists when we build an image.
 Having  tiny images with only what our application needs to run is not just a goal in terms of distribution but also in terms of cost of maintenance and security."
-changefreq: yearly
 ---

 Everything unnecessary in your system could be a very stupid vulnerability.
 We